mrpavan/performance-testing/README.md

 4. For running multiple users or simultaneous users use ``` k6 run --vus 10 --duration 30s script.js``` this refers to 10 users for the duration of 30 seconds.
 Add or change numbers based on what you are trying to acheive.

-4. Results - are desplayed upon compeletion with requried metrices for users broadly classifed into 2
+4. Results are displayed upon compeletion with required metrices for users broadly classifed into 2
     - As summary statistics, in an end-of-test summary report.
-    - In granular detail, with measurements for every data point across test (and timestamps)
+    - In granular details, with measurements for every data point across test (and timestamps)
 5. Sample Result
     ```
                 k6 run script.js